-The Underfrequency relay will normally be set for a trip point of 58.5 Hz and must trip within 0.2 seconds.
+For the second underfrequency set point, the underfrequency relays will normally be set for a trip point of 57.0 Hz and must trip instantaneously within 0.2 seconds.
 Relays with an inverse time characteristic (where the trip time changes with respect to the applied frequency) are not acceptable.
 These relays must respond reliably for applied source voltages as low as 70% of the nominal voltage.